FDP control in multivariate linear models using the bootstrap: Discussion

-An alternative approach to controlling the joint error rate over multiple contrasts could be developed by considering permutations of the residuals rather than bootstrapping.
-There are number of methods which could be used to permute the data (see \cite{Anderson1999} for a comparison).
-Given the widespread using of permutation testing based methods in the linear model \citep{Winkler2014} this is an interesting avenue for future research.
-Importantly, like the bootstrap, permuting the residuals via these methods will typically be valid asymptotically.
+An alternative approach to controlling the joint error rate (and the FWER) over multiple contrasts could be developed by considering permutations of the residuals rather than bootstrapping.
+Importantly, like the bootstrap, methods based on permuting the residuals via these methods are typically only valid asymptotically.
 This is because, when dealing with multiple contrasts in the linear model, exchangeability does not hold and so permutation is not exact: see Section \ref{A:permNwork} for further details.
+Permutation testing based methods in the linear model are very widespread \citep{Winkler2014}.
+As such establishing consistency results for these methods in the multivariate setting and using these to prove results on asymptotic joint error rate control is an interesting avenue for future research.

 The choice of the error rate to control in a scenario where many hypotheses are being tested depends strongly on the goals of the researcher.
 The bounds that we have provided on the FDP provide more informative inference than simply controlling the FDR.
 As discussed in \cite{Neuvial2020}, under dependence controlling the FDR can lead to non-nonsensical results.
 Instead bounds on the FDP allow statements about the number of active voxels with a given set to be made.
 Moreover this inference is valid simultaneously over all sets and so guards against circular inference. \fi